Gogunda tehsil

-Gogunda (Hindi: गोगुन्दा) is a tehsil of Udaipur district in Rajasthan, India.
+Gogunda is a tehsil of Udaipur district in Rajasthan, India.
 The tehsil consists of 232 revenue villages, 45 panchayats, and 1 census town.
 The tehsil headquarter is located in the town of Gogunda.

 History

 The tehsil of Gogunda was newly formed in the 1951-61 period, constituted of out of villages of the former entire Saira tehsil, one village of Phalasia tehsil, and two villages of Girwa tehsil (the tehsils of Saira and Phalasia are no longer in existence).
 In 2012, Saira was declared to be a sub-tehsil of Gogunda.

 Geography

 The area of Gogunda tehsil is 1,009 square kilometres.
 The tehsil is bordered by Pali district on the northwest, Rajsamand district on the northeast, Kotra tehsil on the southwest, Jhadol tehsil on the south, and Girwa tehsil on the southeast.
 Major highways in the tehsil are National Highway 27 and State Highway 32.
 The annual average rainfall in Gogunda tehsil is 633 mm, with an average of 33 rainy days per year.